DeepFL/DeepFaultLocalization/README.md

 6. $tech: The different dimensions of features, corresponding to the name of dataset, can be *DeepFL*, *DeepFL-Metrics*, *DeepFL-Mutation*, *DeepFL-Spectrum*, *DeepFL-Textual*, *CrossDeepFL*.
 7. $loss: The name of loss function, which can be *softmax*, *epairwise*, *epairwiseSoftmax*.
 8. $epoch: The number of training epochs.
 9. \$dump_step: The interval number of epoch in which the result will be stored into the result file.
-For example, if ​$dump_step = 10, the results in epochs 10, 20, 30... will be written into the files.
+For example, if $dump_step = 10, the results in epochs 10, 20, 30... will be written into the files.
 10. $gpu_count: the gpu you want to use to run DeepFL.

 ## Script